Home / Partnership Examples: Real-Life Use Cases That Work

 BMW & Louis Vuitton

-Through this collaboration, BMW added practical value to a luxury vehicle, and Louis Vuitton reached buyers seeking functional, premium accessories.
+Through this collaboration, BMW created practical value for a luxury vehicle, and Louis Vuitton reached buyers seeking functional, premium accessories.

 Alexander Wang & H&M